miguelcolmenares/franz-recipe-instagram-direct-messages/Readme.md

 # Instagram direct messages for Franz
-This is a Franz recipe for Instagram
+This is a Franz recipe for Instagram direct messages